 Janaan health is founded in the fond memory of our beloved daughter Fareeha Janaan (16TH OF APRIL 1999- 18TH NOVEMBER 1999) .
 The charitable health project begun its journey as “Foteh Yousuf Health Project” after my graduation in 1997.
 The aims are to advocate and help creating Integrated, Affordable and Safe services through awareness and screening programs, advice and guidance services , where appropriate supports life changing, corrective medical and surgical procedures.
-The journey started from my root, Foteh Yousuf, Tigers Hill, Kalimabad, Bhatera, Kulaura, Moulvibazar, Bangladesh.
+The foundation of the project started from my birth place, Foteh Yousuf, Tigers Hill, Kalimabad, Bhatera, Kulaura, Moulvibazar, Bangladesh.
 This is now a global project with support from great colleagues and professionals providing services where mostly needed.
 Janaan Health collaborates to improve the quality of healthcare and education for the best outcomes .
 Over the decades, Janaan Health expanded its services and working relentlessly to improve the quality of healthcare globally.

 We all hope and dream of helping people who are disadvantaged, deprived due to their demographics. where they live is a coincidence not by choices ,this is not determined by the individuals but by the nature.
 Baba Hafiz Mohammad Yusuf Ali Ibn Foteh Ali shah always used to say “Baba”! ‘become a best qualified and trained specialist doctor, gain wealth of experience and knowledge to help the needy ,those who are desperate during their time in need’.
 This suggestions and prayers of my father are the planted seed in my mind from a very young age.
 He would always say , make things affordable to get the maximum benefit out of it and try your best to make things universal for all.